Yellow-Cake/KRATE.TUI/README.md

 # DESIGN
 [Under construction]

-1. The design will be consider as default.
+1. The design will be considered as default.
 Please differ to www.krate.com for more feedback or stay tuned for updates.

 # API
 [Under construction]